What are the best drum sample packs to improve your songwriting?

 And, let’s be honest, you’d be very hard-pressed to program the level of touch and nuance in this library with your favorite drum software virtual instrument.
 The swing of every true master jazz drummer is like a fingerprint, completely unique to the individual.
 Last we checked, getting that right kind of pocket necessary for jazz isn’t found in any DAW’s quantization preset settings.

-3) Classic Backbeats II – This is a collection of drum samples that we see customers picking up on a (nearly) daily basis.
+3) Classic Backbeats II – It seems like everyone loves the classic “old school” rock n roll drum samples!
+This is a collection of drum samples that we see customers picking up on a (nearly) daily basis.
 And, we’ve often wondered why.
 Maybe it’s the diverse collection of fills and grooves that drove so many hit records of the early days of rock.
 Or, maybe, it’s the truly organic sound you can only achieve with four microphones (two overheads, one each for the kick and snare).
 Possibly, it’s the warmth and authenticity of a vintage 1960s Ludwig kit (as in, the ones Ludwig rushed to get out once Ringo was seen by millions on The Ed Sullivan Show in ‘’64).

-4) Percussion Toolbox – This percussion loops collection gives you tons of options to spice up your existing tracks.
+4) Percussion Samples Toolbox – This finely-crafted library of diverse percussion instrument samples will really make your drum tracks stand out.
 The tones bright and energetic, yet miles away from the generic, perhaps even cliché “percussion loops” that are tossed about online.
 You’ll find no shortage of ways to use these different percussive voices in various ways to take a generic drum groove and give it some rhythmic life.
+Percussion just adds that certain “something” to any type of groove.

 So, if you already have some drum arrangements on file, you won’t go wrong experimenting with the percussion loops on this one.
 Think of them as the final ingredient to a great drum track, one that will clearly stand out from the mundane.